qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

    characteristics of the geometries stored in the database table.
 When the :guilabel:`Use estimated table metadata` option is checked, these queries examine only a sample of the rows and use the table statistics, rather than the entire table.
-This can drastically speed up operations on large datasets, but may result in incorrect characterization of layers (eg. the feature count of filtered layers will not be accurately determined) and may even cause strange behaviour in case columns that are supposed to be unique actually are not.
+This can drastically speed up operations on large datasets, but may result in incorrect characterization of layers (e.g. the feature count of filtered layers will not be accurately determined) and may even cause strange behaviour if columns that are supposed to be unique actually are not.

-Once all parameters and options are set, you can test the connection by clicking on the :guilabel:`Test Connection` button or apply it hitting :guilabel:`OK`.
+Once all parameters and options are set, you can test the connection by clicking the :guilabel:`Test Connection` button or apply it by clicking the :guilabel:`OK` button.
-From the :guilabel:`Add PostGIS Table(s)`, click now on :guilabel:`Connect` and the dialog is filled with tables from the selected database (as shown in figure_add_postgis_tables_).
+From :guilabel:`Add PostGIS Table(s)`, click now on :guilabel:`Connect`,
+and the dialog is filled with tables from the selected database (as shown in figure_add_postgis_tables_).

 .. _db_requirements: